 Trevor Mutton is an Associate Professor at the Department of Education.
 He is Director of Professional Programmes and also Director of the Oxford Education Deanery.

-Trevor teaches on the Modern Languages PGCE programme and also teaches and supervises on the part-time MSc in Learning and Teaching, as well as supervising doctoral students whose research focuses on aspects of teacher education and teachers’ professional learning.
+Trevor teaches on the Modern Languages PGCE programme and also teaches and supervises on the part-time MSc in Learning and Teaching, and the MSc Teacher Education, as well as supervising doctoral students whose research focuses on aspects of teacher education and teachers’ professional learning.
 He has worked at the Department of Education since 1997, having previously been Head of Modern Languages at one of the Department’s partnership schools.
 His principal research interests are in the fields of initial teacher education, teacher education policy and teachers’ continued professional learning.

 Nicole completed her BA in English and History and Graduate Diploma in Education at the University of New South Wales in Australia.
 She then completed her Masters in Education through the Open University.